seanmarqueling/Azure-Networking-and-RDP/README.md

 Next we will look at ssh traffic.

--In Wireshark - type in 'ssh' to only see ssh traffic -in Powershell the command we will use is 'ssh linuxuseradmin@10.0.0.5'
+- In Wireshark - type in 'ssh' to only see ssh traffic
+- In Powershell the command we will use is 'ssh linuxuseradmin@10.0.0.5'
--Passwod: Lab123!!user
+- Passwod: Lab123!!user

 ![image](https://github.com/seanmarqueling/Azure-Networking-and-RDP/blob/main/27.png?raw=true)

 In powershell we should some new information pop up.
 To check that we are now in the linux vm we can use a couple of commands.

--id (this will give the id of the user logged in) -hostname (this will tell you the name of the host - on this case it is linuxvm) -uname -a (this will give you the name of the operating system)
+- id (this will give the id of the user logged in)
+- hostname (this will tell you the name of the host - on this case it is linuxvm)
+- uname -a (this will give you the name of the operating system)

 ![image](https://github.com/seanmarqueling/Azure-Networking-and-RDP/blob/main/28.png?raw=true)